 “…and perfect in his generations….”

 Not “perfect” in the sense of flawlessness or without defect but “perfect” meaning spiritual maturity; which includes blamelessness: “And herein do I exercise myself, to have always a conscience void of offence toward God, and toward men.”
 (Acts 24:16).
 Perfect, as used in this verse, isn’t one who never fails; but rather the person who does fail yet repents upon conviction accepts the consequences and continues to follow the Lord.

-Perfect before God involves a particular attitude of heart; a person who is driven by the desire to please and obey God…one who is, by the grace of God, consistently exercises obedience to the revealed will of God.
+Perfect before God involves a particular attitude of heart; a person who is driven by the desire to please and obey God.
+A person who is, by the grace of God, consistently obedience to the revealed will of God.

 “…and Noah walked with God” cf. Gen.5:24, “Enoch” cf. Heb.
 11:5.

 Psalm 1:1-2 provides an excellent example concerning our walk: “Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
 But his delight is in the law of the LORD; and in his law doth he meditate day and night.”
 (Ps.1:1-2)

 How should you and I conduct ourselves in the midst of decadent, godless society?
 Consider: “Nevertheless the foundation of God standeth sure, having this seal, The Lord knoweth them that are his.
 And, Let every one that nameth the name of Christ DEPART FROM INIQUITY.
 But in a great house there are not only vessels of gold and of silver, but also of wood and of earth; and some to honour, and some to dishonor.
 If a man therefore PURGE HIMSELF from these, he shall be a vessel unto honour, sanctified [set apart], and meet [fit] for the master’s use, and prepared unto every good work.
 Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.”
 (2 Tim.2:19-22). “…we also should walk in newness of life” (Rom.6:4).
 “As ye have therefore received Christ Jesus the Lord, so walk ye in him…” (Col.2:6)